Nepean Township

 3131 Jockvale Rd., Nepean

 The Jockvale Heritage School was originally a log structure in 1841.
-It became a brick building in 1906.
+The picture on the right, courtesy of the Nepean Museum, is taken from 1889.
+It became a brick building in 1906 (picture on the left).
 At times there were 60-70 pupils in eight grades.
 All teachers were male until 1857 when the first female was hired.
 Even though this was not a separate school, most students were Irish Roman Catholic.
 S.S.
 No. 10 Nepean was closed in 1965 as it lacked an auditorium, and instruction in French and music.
 Currently, the Lions Club uses the upstairs while the South Nepean Muslim Community uses the downstairs.
 Reports from custodial staff indicate the building is haunted.

 “Our Country Canada Notre Pays 1900-2000”